Become a PA

 - helping to look after children

-- supporting the person’s personal activities, such as going on holiday or gaining education
+- supporting personal activities, such as going on holiday

-- help with feeding and letting out pets (unfortunately this doesn't include walking)
+- help with feeding and letting out pets (this doesn't include dog walking)

 Benefits of being a PA

-- The comprehensive training for PAs is free of charge to you.
+- Our training for PAs is free of charge to you.

-- Achieving 'approved' status shows you’re committed to and have evidence of adhering to high professional standards in social care.
-This gives you a distinct advantage over other candidates.
+- The 'approved' status shows you’re committed to and have evidence of adhering to high professional standards in social care.
+This gives you a distinct advantage over others.